chrisburnell/chrisburnell.com/src/pages/ideas.md

     - https://github.com/KiwiKilian/eleventy-plugin-og-image
 - use new eleventy-img transform instead of image shortcode
     - keep an eye on performance here
+- pull data out of fathom analytics for page popularity

 ## Admin